wcfrobert/wcfrobert/README.md

 My name is Robert.
 I am a licensed Professional Engineer (PE) in the state of California.
-My interest lies at the intersection of engineering and design.
+My interest lies in the intersection of engineering and design.

-### Projects

-- **fkit**: fiber section analysis for reinforced-concrete, steel, wood, etc.
-- **fapp**: ight-weight, easy-to-use 3D FEM program written in python
-- **ezanchor**: nonstructural component anchor demand due to seismic force
-- **ezbolt**: bolted connection demand calculation
-- **ezweld**: welded connection demand calculation
+People call me Bob, or Rob.
+I would prefer to be called Bob the builder, or Rob the builder; However, the former is copyrighted, and the latter sounds like an instruction rather than a name.